×

 When we asked expats and global nomads about the quality of medical care in Praia da Pipa, they replied:

 "Brazil has a public health care policy and as a permanent resident I have access to and use their public health care clinics for relatively minor issues.
-For all other I have a Private health care plan and excellent private doctors in Natal, Brazil just 1 hour away," offered one expat living in Praia da Pipa.
+For all other I have a Private health care plan and excellent private doctors in Natal, Brazil just 1 hour away," commented one expat living in Praia da Pipa.

 About the Author